awsdocs/amazon-msk-developer-guide/doc_source/msk-connect-workers.md

 To provide offset continuity between source connectors, you can use an offset storage topic of your choice instead of the default topic\.
 Specifying an offset storage topic helps you accomplish tasks like creating a source connector that resumes reading from the last offset of a previous connector\.

 To specify an offset storage topic, you supply a value for the `offset.storage.topic` property in your worker configuration before you create a connector\.
 If you want to reuse the offset storage topic to consume offsets from a previously created connector, you must give the new connector the same name as the old connector\.
+If you create a custom offset storage topic, you must set [https://kafka.apache.org/27/documentation.html#topicconfigs_cleanup.policy](https://kafka.apache.org/27/documentation.html#topicconfigs_cleanup.policy) to `compact` in your topic configuration\.

 **Note**
 If you specify an offset storage topic when you create a *sink* connector, MSK Connect creates the topic if it does not already exist\.
 However, the topic will not be used to store connector offsets\.
 Sink connector offsets are instead managed using the Kafka consumer group protocol\.
 Each sink connector creates a group named `connect-{CONNECTOR_NAME}`\.
 As long as the consumer group exists, any successive sink connectors that you create with the same `CONNECTOR_NAME` value will continue from the last committed offset\.

 **Example : Specifying an offset storage topic to recreate a source connector with an updated configuration**
 Suppose you have a change data capture \(CDC\) connector and you want to modify the connector configuration without losing your place in the CDC stream\.
-You can’t update the existing connector configuration, but you can delete the connector and create a new one with the same name\.
-To tell the new connector where to start reading in the CDC stream, you can specify the old connector’s offset storage topic in your worker configuration\.
+You can't update the existing connector configuration, but you can delete the connector and create a new one with the same name\.
+To tell the new connector where to start reading in the CDC stream, you can specify the old connector's offset storage topic in your worker configuration\.
 The following steps demonstrate how to accomplish this task\.

-1. In the Kafka directory on your client machine, run the following command to find the name of your connector’s offset storage topic\.
-Replace *<bootstrapBrokerString>* with your cluster’s bootstrap broker string\.
-For instructions on getting your bootstrap broker string, see [Getting the bootstrap brokers for an Amazon MSK Cluster](msk-get-bootstrap-brokers.md)\.
+1. On your client machine, run the following command to find the name of your connector's offset storage topic\.
+Replace `<bootstrapBrokerString>` with your cluster's bootstrap broker string\.
+For instructions on getting your bootstrap broker string, see [Getting the bootstrap brokers for an Amazon MSK cluster](msk-get-bootstrap-brokers.md)\.

    ```
-   bin/kafka-topics.sh --list --bootstrap-server <bootstrapBrokerString>
+   <path-to-your-kafka-installation>/bin/kafka-topics.sh --list --bootstrap-server <bootstrapBrokerString>
    ```

    The following output shows a list of all cluster topics, including any default internal connector topics\.
 In this example, the existing CDC connector uses the [default offset storage topic](#msk-connect-default-offset-storage-topic) created by MSK Connect\.
 This is why the offset storage topic is called `__amazon_msk_connect_offsets_my-mskc-connector_12345678-09e7-4abc-8be8-c657f7e4ff32-2`\.